sinanates17/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 - **Beatmaps can only use 4 to 10, 12, 14, 16, or 18 keys.** Anything else is not supported for the Ranked section.`+`
 - **If multiple key modes are present in a single beatmap, the key mode must be denoted in all difficulty names.
 Otherwise, the key mode must not be denoted.**
 - **Beatmaps using the special N+1 style of mapping must be denoted as such under the `Advanced` tab of song setup in the editor and "N+1" must be added to the tags.
 For beatmaps containing multiple key modes, difficulties using this style must be denoted using N+1 notation (e.g. using 7K+1 instead of 8K on difficulty names).**
+- **Beatmaps using the special N+2 style of mapping must include "N+2" in the tags** `+`
+- **For maps using an island playstyle** (such as EZ2AC 14K), notes placed on one island should be treated as occupying all other lanes played by the same hand on other islands, which means: `+`
+  - Notes played by the same hand on different islands cannot be placed on the same timestamp.`+`
+  - Guidelines regarding anchors and jacks also apply to combinations of notes played by the same hand on different islands.`+`
+  - This rule may be ignored in cases where one island can be played by both hands, relieving the need to hit notes on different islands with the same hand.`+`
 - **If the [drain time](/wiki/Beatmap/Drain_time) of each difficulty is...**
   - **...lower than 2:30**, the lowest difficulty of each included keymode cannot be harder than a Normal, **OR** each keymode must provide a spread starting at least 3 difficulty levels below the highest difficulty.
   - **...between 2:30 and 3:15**, the lowest difficulty of each included keymode cannot be harder than a Hard, **OR** each keymode must provide a spread starting at least 2 difficulty levels below the highest difficulty.
   - **...between 3:15 and 4:00**, the lowest difficulty of each included keymode cannot be harder than an Insane, **OR** each keymode must provide a spread starting at least 1 difficulty level below the highest difficulty.
 - On difficulties Insane and harder, a proper spread is defined by relative difficulty gaps similar to those formally defined between lower difficulties.

 ### Guidelines